-- 1) Facts are important and we need to continue to analyze and accumulate them about the natural world.
-But knowing how our brain will respond to these facts is equally important. - 2) Peak Oil is a geologic phenomenon.
+- 1) Peak Oil is a geologic fact.
 Global warming is atmospheric climate science.
 But the words that define them both also represent belief systems.
-Certain people will 'believe' they are real and others will not, largely irrespective of what future facts come to light.

-- 3) Humans have been the most successful species on the planet.
+Certain people will 'believe' they are real and others will not, largely irrespective of what future facts come to light. - 2) Facts are important and we need to continue to analyze and accumulate them about the natural world.
+But knowing how our brain will respond to these facts is equally important. - 3) Homo Sapiens has been the most successful species on the planet.
 On a planet now full of humans, our neural tendencies to look for magic solutions will be a blindspot that needs to be acknowledged.
-Seeking causative forces through scientific methods as opposed to offering correlation as proof is an important step. - 4) The stigma of determinism and fear of sociobiology needs to be discarded.
+Seeking causative forces through scientific methods as opposed to offering correlation as proof is one important step. - 4) The stigma of determinism and fear of sociobiology needs to be discarded.
 The answers to the large scale human problems cannot be solved by facts and science of the outside world alone we need to incorporate facts about who we are into the equation.
-The nature and nurture debate has raged for too long without meaningful synergy there is no nurture without nature. - 5) The mere recognition of our tendencies to react positively to authority figures, optimism, recent information, etc, gives our brain a neutralizing agent against these real human phenomena. - 6)The motion picture "Homo Sapiens Sapiens" is nearing a climax.
-Lets collectively write a happy ending. - P.S.
-Though my conclusions may seem a little strong, I too am subject to the recency effect and The Spirit in the Gene and some articles on the scientific method were the last pieces I read for researching this piece...;)
+The nature and nurture debate has raged for too long without meaningful synergy there is no nurture without nature.
+But nurture is how we are going to get through this energy bottleneck. - 5) The mere recognition of our tendencies to react positively to authority figures, optimism, recent information, etc, gives our brain a neutralizing agent against these real human phenomena. - 6)The motion picture "Homo Sapiens Sapiens" could be nearing a climax.
+Lets collectively write a happy ending.